• Home

 Negotiate a Buyout Agreement: One alternative is negotiating a buyout agreement, in which the landlord pays the tenant to move out sooner than required voluntarily.
 This involves offering the tenant a cash payment, typically a few thousand dollars, to hand over the keys and terminate the tenancy early.
 It requires the tenant’s cooperation but may be worth it to avoid months of ongoing problems.

 Address Lease Violations Separately: If the tenant violates rules but gets to stay, the landlord can issue additional lease violation notices and assess any applicable fees.
-For instance, they could charge late fees for unpaid rent or issue cleaning fees for property damages.
+For instance, you can charge late fees for unpaid rent or issue cleaning fees for property damages.
 This is still an option even after losing an eviction case related to those same lease infractions.

 Rent Property ‘As Is’: The landlord could do minimal maintenance and rent the unit “as is” once the tenant leaves.
 This can be an appealing option for badly damaged units since it avoids the hassle and cost of repairs before turning over.
 Any deficiencies would simply be listed upfront in the new lease agreement.